tnyeanderson/gator/README.md

 }
 ```

-One more example.
-Let's say that you want to set every container interface to
+One more example: You want to set every container interface to promiscuous mode
-promiscuous mode with the debug plugin (this is from the [debug
+with the debug plugin (this is from the [debug
 repo](https://github.com/containernetworking/cni/tree/main/plugins/debug)), but
 you also want to save the debug logs to separate files based on the date.
 Here's the `gator` config: